sytone/obsidian-queryallthethings/docs/queries/sql-functions/parsewikilinklocation.md

 ---
 layout: default
 parent: SQL Functions
-grand_parent: Queries
+grand_parent: Writing Queries
-title: parseWikiLinkDisplayName(string)
+title: parseWikiLinkLocation(string)
 ---
 There are multiple functions to help with the parsing of the wiki links in a string.

-This is the signature of the function you can use to extract the display name from the wiki link.
+This is the signature of the function you can use to extract the location from the wiki link.

-- parseWikiLinkDisplayName(value: string): string
+- parseWikiLinkLocation(value: string): string

 In this example it takes the string containing the wiki link and calls the different parsing functions.